 OP Viewer COMP

-The OP Viewer Component allows any operator viewer (CHOP Viewer, SOP Viewer etc) to be part of a panel with full interactivity.
+The OP Viewer Component allows any operator viewer (CHOP Viewer, SOP Viewer, panels, etc.) to be part of a panel with optional full interactivity.

 Parameters - OP Viewer Page

-opviewer - Path to the operator whose viewer will be used.
+opviewer - Path to the target operator whose node viewer will be used.

 Parameters - Layout Page